wonnor-pro/camment-react/README.md

 ### Acknowledgement

-This project is developed by [Connor Wang](https://github.com/wonnor-pro) and [Helana Yang](https://github.com/helenayyan), sponsored by the grant scheme of [Cambridge University Engineering Society](https://cues.org.uk).
+This project is developed by [Connor Wang](https://github.com/wonnor-pro) and [Helana Yang](https://github.com/helenayyan), sponsored by [Cambridge University Engineering Society](https://cues.org.uk) through the grant scheme.

 Primary work from [Robin Wieruch](https://github.com/rwieruch) in its course for integrating firebase with react has been particularly helpful in our development.